1975 Pacific typhoon season: Typhoon Winnie

-Typhoon Winnie was first detected as a disturbance on the 5th of September, but it did not become a circulation until the 8th.
+Typhoon Winnie was first detected as a disturbance on 5 September, but it did not become a circulation until the 8th.
 Winnie tracked northwards, becoming a category 1 typhoon, but an unfavorable environment prevented it from intensifying further.
 It became extratropical on the 12th.

 Typhoon Alice (Herming)

-Typhoon Alice, (Not to be confused with Typhoon Alice from 1979) hit the Philippine island of Luzon, It weakened over the South China Sea then struck China and Vietnam as a tropical storm, Then it finally dissipated over Thailand.
+Typhoon Alice (Not to be confused with Typhoon Alice from 1979; locally named Herming by PAGASA) hit the Philippine island of Luzon, It weakened over the South China Sea then struck China and Vietnam as a tropical storm, Then it finally dissipated over Thailand.